jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=modcluster/proxy=<proxy name>:read-attribute(name=advertise-socket)`

 ## syntax of the operation to get the `modcluster` `proxy` `auto-enable-contexts`
-if false, the contexts are registered with the reverse proxy as disabled, they need to be enabled manually by `enable-context` operation or via `mod_cluster_manager` console (if available). get the `modcluster` `proxy` `auto-enable-contexts` attribute.
+if false, the contexts are registered with the reverse proxy as disabled, they need to be enabled manually by '`enable-context`' operation or via `mod_cluster_manager` console (if available). get the `modcluster` `proxy` `auto-enable-contexts` attribute.
 `/subsystem=modcluster/proxy=<proxy name>:read-attribute(name=auto-enable-contexts)`